Skip to main content

 • Tama - Kapha aggravation.

-• Aatman is the conscious principle.
+• Aatma is the conscious principle.

 • Life is sustained by Body (Sharira), Senses (Indriya), Mind (Satva), Soul (Aatma).

-Happiness and its Mechanism
+Happiness and Its Mechanism

 Types